Skip to content

 There’s no way around it: notes take time.
 You put in the time now to save more later.

-• Ask: “What steps would another engineer need to follow to get the same result?, “How would I explain this so a new teammate could do it on their own?” or "What might the team need to remember in the future?"
+• Ask: “What steps would another engineer need to follow to get the same result?, “What do I need to record to explain what happend and how I solved it?” or "What might the team need to remember in the future?"

 • Don’t forget screenshots where helpful.